Esri/storymap-cascade/README.md

 [Download](http://links.esri.com/storymaps/story_map_cascade_zip) |
 [Cascade page on Esri Story Maps website](https://storymaps.arcgis.com/en/app-list/cascade/)

-**Latest release is version 1.2.0**, if you want to be informed of new releases, we recommend you to watch this repository ([see GitHub help](https://help.github.com/articles/watching-repositories)).
+**Latest release is version 1.2.0**, if you want to be informed of new releases, we recommend you watch this repository ([see GitHub help](https://help.github.com/articles/watching-repositories)).
 See the [release page](https://github.com/Esri/story-map-cascade/releases) for release notes.

 ## Help content